FermiParadox/TorBrowser_mouse_track_deanon/README.md

 However, delays due to other simultaneous browser events perhaps will probably affect it.

+### Tor CTR TAB metrics
+Only the location and the time-frame is used, since probably most users stop moving their mouse before switching tab.

 ## Exit and entry point distances on both browsers

-Measuring the entry-exit distance between points in a browser and comparing it with other browsers would probably de-anonymize the user.
+Measuring the entry-exit distance between points in a browser and comparing it with other browsers results in the creation of unique fingerprints.

+Firstly, a center of all matching points is created (for each browser).
+Then the matching users' centers are taken as a common point and the distance of each matching point is compared.

 ### Pixels are like chessboard boxes

-I am assuming, slow mouse movement results erroneously in exit/entry angles of 45.00000, 90.00000 or 0.00000 degrees.
+Slow mouse movement results erroneously in exit/entry angles of 45.00000, 90.00000 or 0.00000 degrees.
 Or other "standard" values for slightly higher speeds.